jeevantelukula/processor-sdk-doc-fork/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Audio.rst

 .. code-block:: text

     arecord -l

+For McASP-based sound card, each DAI link instance is represented as a separate subdevice.

 In most cases ``-Dplughw:0,0`` is the device we want to use for audio but in case we have several audio devices (onboard + USB for example)